 On a cool and sunny fall day in Hartford, ten thousand people jammed into Bushnell Park with one goal: to stop the war in Vietnam.
 As the single largest protest of its kind in the city’s history, October 15, 1969 was historic.
-And the thousands who marched to downtown Hartford were only part of the 90,000 Connecticut residents taking part in peace actions in dozens of cities, towns, schools and churches against a war that had already taken a deadly toll on two countries.
+And the thousands who marched to downtown Hartford were only part of the 90,000 Connecticut residents taking part in peace actions in dozens of cities, towns, schools and churches against a war that had already taken a deadly toll on two continents.
 It was called Moratorium Day–a nationwide suspension of normal activity by two million people to focus on the war—and it was the result of thousands of small courageous actions by ordinary people, many of whom decided to challenge their government for the first time.

 Moratorium Day was the brainchild of former staffers for the 1968 Eugene McCarthy Democratic presidential campaign (McCarthy lost to Hubert Humphrey, who lost to Republican Richard Nixon, who claimed to have a “secret plan” to end the Vietnam War).
 The organizers’ plan was to suspend business as usual in order to discuss, debate and protest the increasingly unpopular war.
-It was to start with one day in October and then to multiple: two days in November, three in December, and so on until the entire country focused only on the war.
+It was to start with one day in October and then multiply: two days in November, three in December, and so on until the entire country focused only on the war.
 In the end, the Moratorium made history, even if it did not succeed as a long-term national strategy.

 Building toward critical mass